 Classic Tomb Raider Games on New Systems: Chronicles was designed for Windows 98/Me but can be patched to run in newer versions of Windows.
 There are also a number of fan-made mods to enhance your gaming experience.
 See the TR5 Downloads page for details.
 For help running the Macintosh version on newer systems, visit MacRaider.

-*Updated versions for PC that require no patching are available for download from GOG.com and Steam.
+*An updated version for PC that requires no patching is available for download from Steam.
 The PlayStation Store has versions for PS3 and PSP.
 Unfortunately the PSP/PS3 version of Chronicles is not available in all regions.

 20 YEARS OF TOMB RAIDER

 This 360-page full-color hardcover from Prima Games celebrates the anniversary of Lara Croft, the undisputed queen of gaming.
 Read a sample on Amazon or Amazon UK.

 If you've never played a Tomb Raider game before—or even if you have—I encourage you to check out my TR5 Controls and Gameplay Tips & Strategy pages.
 They include pointers on moving Lara through her environment, conserving health and ammo, using the menu and inventory systems, and much more.